iraphaelfernandes/zrp_pokemon_app/README.md

 3 - npm i

+4 - node app.js

-4 - Open the URL http://localhost:3000/pokemon/ in your browser
+5 - Open the URL http://localhost:3000/pokemon/ in your browser

-5 - Pass the desired pokemon name as a URL parameter, for example: http://localhost:3000/pokemon/ditto
+6 - Pass the desired pokemon name as a URL parameter, for example: http://localhost:3000/pokemon/ditto

 How to run the application tests: